cylab-tw/bluelight/README.md

 * hide/display markups and annotations
 * Export image

-### supported the display of the kinds of markups and annotations
+### support the display of the kinds of markups and annotations
 * GSPS: DICOM Graphic Annotation
 * DICOM Overlay
 * DICOM-RT structure set (RTSS)